 Dnika J. Travis, PhD, is a researcher, educator, and expert in leadership and communication effectiveness, organizational change, and workplace diversity and inclusion.
 Dnika leads Catalyst’s research on gender, race, and ethnicity in the workplace.
 She also serves as a Center Leader for the Catalyst Research Center for Corporate Practice.
 In both areas, Dnika develops and delivers recognized research agendas, serves as a primary investigator on selected Catalyst studies, and leads large, multi-year research projects.
 Dnika has been widely published, and her research has been funded by several foundations and government branches.

 Prior to joining Catalyst, Dnika was an assistant professor at the University of Texas at Austin (UT) School of Social Work.
-While at UT, she was inducted into the inaugural class of the Society for Teaching Excellence.
 She maintains an affiliation with UT as a Fellow, leading research on employee voice, inclusion, and retention in health and human services.
-Dnika is also on the Editorial Board of AFFILIA: Journal of Women and Social Work.
+She is also a consulting editor for AFFILIA: Journal of Women and Social Work.